cmusv-fse/node-testing/README.md

 An example on unit testing, integration testing and asynchronous testing in JavaScript using Jest.

-After npm install, should be ready to go.
+After `npm install`, server and tests should be ready to go.

 Use a recent node version.